plantbreeding/BrAPI-Manuscript2/README.md

 2. Create an [ISSUE](https://github.com/plantbreeding/BrAPI-Manuscript2/issues/new) with your edits.
 3. Send edits directly to @BrapiCoordinatorSelby via [email](mailto:brapicoordinatorselby@gmail.com) or [Slack](https://plantbreedingapi.slack.com).

 If you would like to be recognized as a co-author, please add your details to the file [/content/metadata.yaml](https://github.com/plantbreeding/BrAPI-Manuscript2/blob/main/content/metadata.yaml).
-Again you can do this with a pull request, and issue, or by contacting @BrapiCoordinatorSelby directly.
+Again you can do this with a pull request, an issue, or by contacting @BrapiCoordinatorSelby directly.

 ## Helpful Links